djkaty/Il2CppInspector/README.md

   -m, --metadata              (Default: global-metadata.dat) IL2CPP metadata file input (ignored for APK/IPA) -c, --cs-out                (Default: types.cs) C# output file (when using single-file layout) or path (when using per namespace, assembly or class layout)
-  -p, --py-out                (Default: ida.py) IDA Python script output file -e, --exclude-namespaces    (Default: System Unity UnityEngine UnityEngineInternal Mono Microsoft.Reflection Microsoft.Win32 Internal.Runtime AOT JetBrains.Annotations) Comma-separated list of namespaces to suppress in C# output, or 'none' to include all namespaces
+  -p, --py-out                (Default: ida.py) IDA Python script output file -h, --cpp-out               (Default: il2cpp-types.h) C++ header output file -e, --exclude-namespaces    (Default: System Mono Microsoft.Reflection Microsoft.Win32 Internal.Runtime Unity UnityEditor UnityEngine UnityEngineInternal AOT JetBrains.Annotations) Comma-separated list of
-  -l, --layout                (Default: single) Partitioning of C# output ('single' = single file, 'namespace' = one file per namespace in folders, 'assembly' = one file per assembly, 'class' = one file per class in namespace folders, 'tree' = one file per class in assembly and namespace folders)
-  -s, --sort                  (Default: index) Sort order of type definitions in C# output ('index' = by type definition index, 'name' = by type name).
+                              namespaces to suppress in C# output, or 'none' to include all namespaces -l, --layout                (Default: single) Partitioning of C# output ('single' = single file, 'namespace' = one file per namespace in folders, 'assembly' = one file per assembly, 'class' = one file per class in namespace folders, 'tree' = one file per class in assembly and namespace folders) -s, --sort                  (Default: index) Sort order of type definitions in C# output ('index' = by type definition index, 'name' = by type name).
 No effect when using file-per-class or tree layout
   -f, --flatten               Flatten the namespace hierarchy into a single folder rather than using per-namespace subfolders.
 Only used when layout is per-namespace or per-class.
 Ignored for tree layout
   -n, --suppress-metadata     Diff tidying: suppress method pointers, field offsets and type indices from C# output.
 Useful for comparing two versions of a binary for changes with a diff tool
   -k, --must-compile          Compilation tidying: try really hard to make code that compiles.
 Suppress generation of code for items with CompilerGenerated attribute.
-Comment out attributes without parameterless constructors or all-optional constructor arguments.
+Comment out attributes without
+                              parameterless constructors or all-optional constructor arguments.
 Don't emit add/remove/raise on events.
 Specify AttributeTargets.All on classes with AttributeUsage attribute.
                               Force auto-properties to have get accessors.
 Force regular properties to have bodies.
 Suppress global::Locale classes.
+Generate dummy parameterless base constructors and ref return fields.
   --separate-attributes       Place assembly-level attributes in their own AssemblyInfo.cs files.
 Only used when layout is per-assembly or tree
   -j, --project               Create a Visual Studio solution and projects.
 Implies --layout tree, --must-compile and --separate-attributes
+  --cpp-compiler              (Default: BinaryFormat) Compiler to make C++ output compatible with (MSVC or GCC); selects based on binary executable type by default
   --unity-path                (Default: C:\Program Files\Unity\Hub\Editor\*) Path to Unity editor (when using --project).
 Wildcards select last matching folder in alphanumeric order
-      --unity-assemblies      (Default: C:\Program Files\Unity\Hub\Editor\*\Editor\Data\Resources\PackageManager\ProjectTemplates\libcache\com.unity.template.3d-*\ScriptAssemblies) Path to Unity script assemblies (when using --project).
-Wildcards select last matching folder in alphanumeric order
+  --unity-assemblies          (Default: C:\Program Files\Unity\Hub\Editor\*\Editor\Data\Resources\PackageManager\ProjectTemplates\libcache\com.unity.template.3d-*\ScriptAssemblies) Path to Unity script
+                              assemblies (when using --project).
+Wildcards select last matching folder in alphanumeric order --unity-version             Version of Unity used to create the input files, if known.
+Used to enhance IDAPython and C++ output.
+If not specified, a close match will be inferred automatically.
+  --help                      Display this help screen.
+  --version                   Display version information.
 ```

-Defaults if not specified:

-- _bin_ - `libil2cpp.so`
-- _metadata_ - `global-metadata.dat`
-- _cs-out_ - `types.cs`
-- _py-out_ - `ida.py`
+For Apple Universal Binaries, multiple output files will be generated, with each filename besides the first suffixed by the index of the image in the Universal Binary.
+Unsupported images will be skipped.

+For IPA packages, the executable must be decrypted first.
+Encrypted executable binaries are not supported.

+### Creating C# prototypes

 To exclude types from certain namespaces from being generated in the C# source file output, provide a comma-separated list of case-sensitive namespaces in `--exclude-namespaces`.
 The following namespaces will be excluded if no argument is specified: